 Tips:

-- Take a picture with the actors dressed as Allied soldiers at Checkpoint Charlie
+- You should pose for a photo alongside actors who costumed as Allied troops standing at Checkpoint Charlie

 Conclusion